Last updated on February 1st, 2024 at 03:49 pm

 It involves recognizing and understanding the experiences and needs of diverse individuals and communities and working towards promoting greater empathy, understanding, and social change.

 It can be seen in many actions and initiatives, such as protests, diversity and inclusion training, community organizing, social media activism, and conscious consumerism.

-By developing this skill, individuals can become advocates for social justice and work towards creating positive social change that benefits all individuals and communities.
+By developing social consciousness, you can become an advocate for social justice and work towards creating positive social change that benefits all individuals and communities.

 Frequently asked questions